Other flapping wing designs

 3.6 Servo controlled wing twisting

-This is a lifelike and airworthy replica of a pterosaurs - a
+This is a lifelike and airworthy half-size replica of pterosaurs - a

 Quetzalcoatlus Northropi (QN).

-The aerodynamics of this ornithopter should fully equate
+The aerodynamics of this ornithopter should equate the original as far

-the original.
-The idea come from the creative genius Dr.
+as possible.
+The idea comes from the creative genius Paul MacCready Ph.D.

 The twisting of the wings was controlled by servos and the flight attitude was stabilized by backward and forward motions of the wing tips and nodding motions of the head.

-For details - including the principle of the drive mechanism - please take a look to the articles (in German) about the project by Paul MacCready and for further informations via external link 16.
+For details - including the principle of the drive mechanism - please look to the articles (in German) about the project by Paul MacCready and for further information via related link 11

 3.7 Shearflex principle

-Here, the twist elasticity will mainly be determinated by
+Here, the twist elasticity will mainly be determinate by the spar designed

 This system was invented by Professor